Tim Allen: 1975–1990: Standup comedy and film debut

+1991–2010: Home Improvement and franchise roles

-In a magazine interview, Allen once said, "I can only play a part if I can draw on personal experience, and that well can go dry pretty quickly".
-Despite his admitted limited acting range, Allen rose to fame in acting with the sitcom Home Improvement (1991–1999) produced for ABC by Wind Dancer Productions, a company he cofounded with producer Carmen Finestra.
-Allen played the main character Tim "The Tool-Man" Taylor.
-In November 1994, he simultaneously starred in the highest-grossing film (Walt Disney Pictures's The Santa Clause), topped The New York Times bestseller list with his book Don't Stand Too Close to a Naked Man, and appeared in the top-rated television series (Home Improvement) within one week.
-Home Improvement ran until 1999, for which he was paid US$1.25 million per episode.
+Allen rose to fame in acting with the sitcom Home Improvement (1991–1999) produced for ABC by Wind Dancer Productions.
+Allen played the main character Tim "The Tool-Man" Taylor, the father of three boys.
+Much of the show was based on his stand-up comedy act.
+In November 1994, Allen simultaneously starred in the highest-grossing film (Walt Disney Pictures's The Santa Clause), topped The New York Times bestseller list with his book Don't Stand Too Close to a Naked Man, and appeared in the top-rated television series (Home Improvement) within one week.
+For his role on the show, Allen won a Golden Globe Award in 1995.
+Home Improvement ran until 1999, for which he was paid US$1.25 million per episode during the eighth and final season.

 In 1995, Allen provided the voice of Buzz Lightyear in the Disney/Pixar blockbuster Toy Story.
 In 1997, he starred in the family comedy Jungle 2 Jungle from Disney.
-The next year he returned to voice Buzz Lightyear in Toy Story 2, which was a financial and critical hit.
-In 1999, he starred in the sci-fi parody Galaxy Quest alongside Sigourney Weaver, Alan Rickman, and Sam Rockwell.
+In 1999, he returned to voice Buzz Lightyear in Toy Story 2, which was a financial and critical hit.
+That same year, he starred in the sci-fi parody Galaxy Quest alongside Sigourney Weaver, Alan Rickman, and Sam Rockwell.
 In 2002, he reprised his role as Scott Calvin in The Santa Clause 2.
 Two years later, he starred as Luther Krank in Christmas with the Kranks.
 In 2006, Zoom was released, starring Allen as Jack Shepard.
 The same year, he also starred in The Shaggy Dog and The Santa Clause 3.
 The year 2008 marked his first dramatic turn with a supporting role as an aging action film star in David Mamet's Redbelt.

 Allen began narrating the "Pure Michigan" television and radio commercials for the "Travel Michigan" agency.
 These commercials can be seen and heard throughout the Midwest and began airing nationally in 2009.
 In December 2009, he started a preview tour of Crazy on the Outside, a film that debuted in January 2010.
 Allen accompanied the film, helping promote it with a series of stand-up acts beforehand.
 During the performances, he told audiences he planned a 2010 comedy tour.
 Allen also directed the film, marking his film directorial debut.

+Allen hosted the 8th Annual TV Land Awards on April 25, 2010.
+That same year, he reprised the role of Buzz Lightyear in Toy Story 3 and also became the official voice of the Chevrolet Cruze, narrating commercials for the vehicle, and he became the voice of Campbell Soup Company's "It's Amazing What Soup Can Do" campaign.